Zin Wine: Career

-Zin Wine anticipated in the 2014 film, Made in Heart, with Pyay Ti Oo, Moe Hay Ko and Wutt Hmone Shwe Yi, and won his second academy award in the category of Best Supporting Actor.
+Zin Wyne anticipated in the 2014 film, Made in Heart, with Pyay Ti Oo, Moe Hay Ko and Wutt Hmone Shwe Yi, and won his second academy award in the category of Best Supporting Actor.

-In the aftermath of the 2021 Myanmar coup d'état, on 15 April, Zin Wine was arrested under the section 505 (a) of the Myanmar Penal Code for encouraging civil servants to join ongoing civil disobedience movement, along with several other celebrities, while his son Min Maw Kun was issued an arrest warrant.
+In the aftermath of the 2021 Myanmar coup d'état, on 15 April, Zin Wyne was arrested under the section 505 (a) of the Myanmar Penal Code for encouraging civil servants to join ongoing civil disobedience movement, along with several other celebrities, while his son Min Maw Kun was issued an arrest warrant.
 He was released on 7 June but arrested again in a few months.

 Personal life

-Zin Wine, the fourth of five siblings, was born to retired lieutenant commander Sein Lwin and Yi Yi Shein.
+Zin Wyne, the fourth of five siblings, was born to retired lieutenant commander Sein Lwin and Yi Yi Shein.
 He married Khin Nwe Nwe Tun, and the couple had two sons, namely, Kyi Thar Htay Lwin and Kyaw Kyaw Htay Lwin.
 The latter is better known by his stage name Min Maw Kun.

 Filmography

 Film

-Among the 165 films Zin Wine has appeared, popular ones include:
+Some of the 165 films Zin Wyne appeared in: